 Note: These are NOT differences between the movie and the book.
 These are just mistakes from the movie.

-Audio – During the scene where Bellatrix Lestrange comes out behind Lucius Malfoy in the department of mysteries, her voice is heard, but her mouth is not moving till the next shot.
+- Audio – During the scene where Bellatrix Lestrange comes out behind Lucius Malfoy in the Department of Mysteries, her voice is heard, but her mouth is not moving until the next shot.

-Clothes change – When Harry first dreames about the department of mysteries there is a shot of him wearing a light blue striped t-shirt.
+- Clothes change – When Harry first dreams about the Department of Mysteries there is a shot of him wearing a light blue striped T-shirt.
 They then show him sit up with Ron watching him.
-However, when they cut back his shirt has changed and he’s now wearing a dark blue long sleeved shirt (the same one he wears when he dreams of Mr Weasley getting attacked!
+However, when they cut back his shirt has changed and he’s now wearing a dark blue long sleeved shirt (the same one he wears when he dreams of Mr. Weasley getting attacked!

 Thanks to everyone who contributed!